 6. Keep in mind how busy you are

 Don’t be the busy fool who works long hours without keeping track of billable time.
-You should be aware that any time spent working on tasks directly linked to your client’s project is considered billable time.
+You should be aware that any time spent working on tasks directly linked to your client’s project is considered billable time, and accurately calculating billable hours is essential.

 So, you must estimate the additional management tasks required to run a freelancing business, such as project planning, research, meeting attendance, reading and replying to work emails, and so on.
 Consider, for example, this consulting rates timesheet template, where the consultant includes the additional daily tasks he performs for the project.